koenvellenga/LL-HMC/README.md

-# Last layer Hamiltonian Monte Carlo
+# Last Layer Hamiltonian Monte Carlo
 Implementation for the Last Layer Hamiltonian Monte Carlo paper.

 ### Example to perform sampling and the evaluation